Collage-CMS/mu/README.md

         return ol
 ```

-- This class is defined as a subclass from the `mu.Node` class.
-- The `mu` method builds an order list element and list item for each content item.
-- The `xml` method calls the `mu` method and renders it as XML markup.

-Now let's use this class in a Mu data structure.
+Let's use this class in a Mu data structure.

 ```python
 mu.xml(["div", OL(), "foo"])